 - Ensure the injected volume/dose is accurate and where feasible kept to a minimum.

-- Avoid injecting toxin closer than 1 centimeter above the central eyebrow.
+- Avoid injecting Jeuveau closer than 1 centimeter above the central eyebrow.

-Draw at least 0.5 mL of the properly reconstituted toxin into a sterile syringe and expel any air bubbles in the syringe barrel.
+Draw at least 0.5 mL of the properly reconstituted Jeuveau into a sterile syringe and expel any air bubbles in the syringe barrel.
 Remove the needle used to reconstitute the product and attach a 30-33 gauge needle.
 Confirm the patency of the needle.
-Inject a dose of 0.1 mL (4 Units) intramuscularly into each of five sites, the inferomedial and superior middle of each corrugator and one in the mid-line of the procerus muscle for a total dose of 20 Units (See Figure 1).
+Inject a dose of 0.1 mL (4 Units) intramuscularly into each of five sites: the inferomedial and superior middle of each corrugator, and one in the mid-line of the procerus muscle for a total dose of 20 Units (See Figure 1).

 Dosage Forms and Strengths